Best Vacuum Cleaner for Seniors: Lightweight & Easy-to-Use Options

 Stick Vacuums

-Increasingly popular stick vacuums offer several benefits for older adults:
+Increasingly popular stick vacuums offer several benefits for older adults.

 Advantages: